KonfHub/Cloud-Community-Days/README.md

 ## Announcement 📢

-> **[Cloud Community Days](https://ccdays.konfhub.com/)** Cloud Community Days is a 3-day, online, developer-focused, single track conference on modern cloud technologies focusing on Containers, Kubernetes, Artificial Intelligence & Machine Learning, DevOps, Serverless, and more.
+> **[Cloud Community Days](https://ccdays.konfhub.com/)** is a 3-day, online, developer-focused, single track conference on modern cloud technologies focusing on Containers, Kubernetes, Artificial Intelligence & Machine Learning, DevOps, Serverless, and more.
 This is a free conference and we are welcoming all the interested developers to join us and attend the conference.

 * Day-wise themes of the conference are as given below :
   * Day 1 (17th June 2020) : Cloud Native